jackokring/KRTPluginA/README.md

 He's irisponsible :D https://en.wikipedia.org/wiki/Jacques_Tits ... roll on (Monster Moonshine)[https://en.wikipedia.org/wiki/Monstrous_moonshine] and let's not confuse maths with physics "speculated" on maths.
 Hope I got all the integration by parts and collection of approximants in limited terms right?
 (Some 2's, some 3's, some hopeful sporadics on the elliptic).
 Did I mention the congruants div 3 and the determinats (count 44 (18n+26 (Groupies)[https://en.wikipedia.org/wiki/Sporadic_group])) with Z(p) and alternating groups to a 42 which the circle and ellipse are the alternating or not on the major minor radius?

 Initialize the big bang with differential estimates of the future captain, so obivating the definitional requirements at the singularity Captain.
 Well Gamma Bob, well gamma.
 A form of precision series truncation crusher, nice!
 None of that chucking away an abstract precision and getting right in there with truncation of summation generatve additive sythesis, for that timbral union.

+T (The White One - A harmonic pitch down and up delay)
+===

+Parameters
+---
+* Course Tune `Note`
+* Fine Tune `Fine`

+Ins
+---
+* In `IN`
+* Trigger (Polyphonic master) `TRIG`

+Outs
+---
+* High Trigger `HI`
+* Out `OUT`

+The trigger `TRIG` resets the delay and produces a down shifted `OUT` until the up shift starts causing `HI` to output a rising edge and the delay switches an octave up until the expected retrigger point.
+The delay plays regular speed until a retrigger.
+The delay will put itself in the up shift if the delay buffer becomes full.